Skip to main content

 function validateEmail(email) {

-// Copilot generates accurate regex-based validation
+// Copilot generates accurate, intent-aligned validation

 }